gbuurman/ibis4manual/docs/source/gettingStarted/helloIbis.rst

 Hello World Source Code
 =======================

+Before we start explaining Ibis, the use and possibilities, in first this documentation is writing for a Windows environment and the necessary tools.
+It is also posisble to run Ibis in  OSX (Mac) environment.
+The specific cmd's and/or remarks are written in separate bold lines.

 In this section we study the example Frank provided in https://github.com/ibissource/docker4ibis/.
-During installation, you put it in "classes/Configuration.xml" relative to the folder that contains the "Ibis4DockerExample" Frank.
-It reads:
+During installation, you put it in "classes/Configuration.xml" (see the properties file for the correct namingconvention) relative to the folder that contains the "Ibis4DockerExample".

 .. code-block:: XML